The Power of Kava: Top 4 Kava Supplement Benefits

 #2 Kava Can Aid Poor Sleepers

-The kavalactones in kava may also support restful sleep.
-A dose before bed may have you nodding off at the flick of your overhead light switch.
+Kava supplements offer more than just anxiety relief.
+The presence of kavalactones in kava can also contribute to promoting restful sleep.
+By taking a dose before bedtime, you may find yourself drifting off to sleep more easily.
 Given the effect of screens, around-the-clock emails, and news headlines, we think this is one of the most exciting benefits of kava supplements.

-That said, much of the research on kava’s effects on sleep is limited to animal studies.
+While most of the research on kava's impact on sleep is currently limited to animal studies, its potential effect on reducing stress indirectly aids in improving sleep quality.
 At the same time, kava’s potential effect on stress may indirectly promote sleep by zapping worries and stimulating feelings of tranquility.

 In other words, think of kava as a kind of night watchman for your mind, locating and quietly eliminating intrusive thoughts and feelings of unease.